Supersonic Rocket Ship: Instrumentation

 The song has strong Caribbean undertones (another similarity to "Apeman"), perhaps influenced by the popularity of reggae music at the time.
-Rogan describes the song as having a "Calypso-style."
+Rogan describes the song as having a "Calypso-style".
 This is emphasized with the use of a steel drum in the background.
 "Supersonic Rocket Ship" also features prominent use of Ray Davies' National Steel resonator guitar.

 Single release

 It was released as a single in the UK in May 1972, and September in the US.
-It was a hit in the UK, climbing to #16 on Melody Maker, the same on Record Retailer, and #23 on New Musical Express.
-It was to be the band's last sizeable hit in the UK for 11 years, until "Come Dancing" got to #11 in the summer of 1983.
-In the US, however, it only made it to #111 on Billboard.
+It was a hit in the UK, climbing to No. 16 on Melody Maker, the same on Record Retailer, and No. 23 on New Musical Express.
+It was to be the band's last sizeable hit in the UK for 11 years, until "Come Dancing" got to No. 11 in the summer of 1983.
+In the US, however, it only made it to No. 111 on Billboard.
 The single reached the Top Ten in Boston.

 Cash Box said of the single release "complete with steel drums for mood, and their solid lyrics, tune should take off immediately in all pop markets."
+Record World called it a "refreshing cutie that's a cinch to please".